merlinoa/al-dashboard/README.md

 # al-dashboard
-Auto Liability Exposure Dashboard

-Create a Shiny dahsboard for an auto liability insurance pool.
+A [shinydahsboard](http://rstudio.github.io/shinydashboard/) for a fictional auto liability insurance pool.
 This is a learning exercise for using Shiny with PostgreSQL on amazon web services.